chnm/thatcamp-org/wp-content/plugins/author-avatars/readme.txt

 5. List of users with name and biography

 == Changelog ==
+= 1.13 =
+added implode to xprofile content if array

 = 1.12 =
 Fixed the JS in the TinyMCE popup